-The McCormick red velvet cupcakes were a hit, but not with Fuzz’s class.
-Instead of taking them to school, I served them to Fuzz’s girl scout troop.
-The girls enjoyed them, but I was anxious to try another recipe because while I liked the McCormick red velvet cupcakes, I thought they were too chocolaty to be true red velvet.
+The McCormick red velvet cupcakes were a hit with Fuzz’s girl scout troop.
+Still, I was anxious to try another recipe because while I liked the McCormick red velvet cupcakes, I thought they were too chocolaty to be true red velvet.
 If you like your red velvet cake really chocolaty, you’ll be happy, but if I want chocolate then I make a chocolate cake.
 Red velvet should be red.

 McCormick’s Red Velvet Cupcake Recipe — (Above) Made these as cupcake cones.
 They’re too much like chocolate cake, but not as good as chocolate cake.
 Not red enough.
 If you’re going to go red velvet, you need to go all the way red.

 Hey There Cupcake!
 Red Velvet Cake recipe on Epicurious — Great color!
 Lovely velvety texture.
 Not enough flavor in my opinion and tasted kind of floury.
 They weren’t terrible, though – I just thought I could do better.

 Martha Stewart’s Red Velvet Cupcakes — A little too soft and oily from the cake flour and fat.
 Didn’t like the structure or texture, but definitely moist and people who go crazy over things that are moist like these.
 Also, not red enough.

 Red Velvet Cupcakes from Baked — Louise tested these.
 She liked them, but I haven’t bothered to try them since they seem to close to chocolate cake.
 Again, no offense to those who like red velvet cake to be very chocolaty, it’s just not what I’m shooting for.